top of page

 1) Clinical History (60 mins)

-The first step is to take a thorough clinical history which not only involves ask about an individual's nightly schedule but also involves asking about things that can happen during the night (snoring, nightmares, sleep paralysis etc.) and daytime symptoms such as sleepiness, napping, attention, concentration and mood issues.
-A cross sectional snapshot, that a clinical history provides us about a person's sleep, may not yield sufficiently detailed information and this is why we would suggest investigations.
+The first step is to take a thorough clinical history, which not only involves asking about an individual’s nightly schedule but also includes questions regarding events that may occur during the night (such as snoring, nightmares, sleep paralysis, etc.) and daytime symptoms such as sleepiness, napping, attention, concentration, and mood issues.
+A cross-sectional snapshot, which clinical history provides, may not yield sufficiently detailed information; therefore, further investigations may be recommended.

 2) Investigations (might be indicated)